al-lumiere/al-lumiere/README.md

 ### About me
 📎  I’m working on JavaScript, React; <br>
-📎 Before switching to front-end I worked as as a graphic designer for five years — <br>
+📎  Before switching to frontend I worked as a graphic designer for five years — <br>
 &nbsp;&nbsp;&nbsp;&nbsp; so **I think like a designer and build like an engineer**; <br>
 📎  How to reach me:  [telegram](https://t.me/al_lmre).

 ### Languages and Tools
 <p>